SOP - shared desktop file

 • Use the account with Administrator rights to enter the User Accounts dialog.

-• One at a time, select users who should use the same desktop in the User List.
+• In the User List, select each user who should use the shared desktop.
 For each user selected, change the desktop file name in the Desktop File field to the desired name.

 Note:

-The file name of the desired desktop is the one set for the account who prepared it.
-If the Desktop File field there is empty, than the default desktop file name is used, which is the same as the given User Name.
+The file name of the shared desktop corresponds to the file created under the account that prepared it.
+If the Desktop File field is left empty, Clarity automatically uses the default file, which has the same name as the user account.

 • Close Clarity.

-• Change the properties of the file to Read & execute .
-This should be only done by Windows user account with Administrator privileges in the same manner as described the chapter "Computer User Rights".
-This setting should be done for all Windows user accounts of the Clarity users who should use this selected shared desktop file.
+• Open the file’s Properties, then adjust the security settings so that users have only Read & Execute permissions.
+This change must be made using an account with Administrator privileges, in the same way as described in the chapter "Computer User Rights".
+Apply these restrictions to all operating system user accounts that should use this shared desktop file.

-• To change privileges go to Advanced Security Settings of targeted file.
+• Go to Advanced Security Settings of the targeted file to change privileges.
 Use Disable inheritance and select Convert inherited permissions into explicit permissions on this object.
-Then change the permissions for group/users that will use this file and should not modify it according to the image below.
+Modify the permissions for the selected groups or users so that they can access this file but cannot modify it, as shown in the image below.

-• Be aware that users will be able to modify current shared desktop file in Clarity but they won't be able to store the modifications, as an error message Desktop file write error will be displayed when closing Instrument Window.
+Users will be able to modify the shared desktop temporarily while Clarity is open, but they will not be able to save these changes.
+When closing the Instrument window, an error message — Desktop file write error — will appear.

-• Users that should be able to change the file must keep permissions inherited from Cfg folder.
+• Users that should be able to update the file must keep permissions inherited from the Cfg folder.

 • Security Settings for Shared Desktop - User Entry - Windows 11